-The anti-stress effects of theanine have been confirmed by scientific studies, but these effects are blocked by caffeine.
+The anti-stress effects of theanine have been confirmed by scientific studies, but these effects can sometimes be blocked with high amounts of caffeine.
 Low-caffeine green tea can suppress stress response, according to a small June 2017 study in the Biological and Pharmaceutical Bulletin.

 Green tea is also associated with reduced anxiety, according to an October 2017 review in Phytomedicine: International Journal of Phytotherapy and Phytopharmacology.

 Green Tea to Buy

 There are many benefits of drinking black tea, and reducing your stress levels may be one of them.